 - Open any folder active in a Directory Opus lister or Windows Explorer with the Reopen a Folder menu.

 - Restore groups of related folders in desired tabs and sides.

 - Adapted support for Special folders and FTP sites in DOpus.

 How-to enable DOpus support

-When you start it, Quick Access Popup checks if DOpus is installed on your computer (looking for the file [Program Files]\GPSoftware\Directory Opus\dopus.exe).
+When you start it for the first time, Quick Access Popup checks if DOpus is installed on your computer (looking for the file [Program Files]GPSoftware\Directory Opus\dopus.exe).
 If it is found, it asks if you wish to enable Directory Opus integration.
-If you answer Yes, it records the DOpus.exe file path in the Settings, Options dialog box:
+If you answer Yes, it records the DOpus.exe file path in the Settings, Options dialog box.

-If DOpus is installed in another folder not found by Quick Access Popup, you can manually enable integration by browsing to your DOpus.exe file in the Options dialog box, File managers support tab.
+If DOpus is installed on your system after QAP or is installed in folder not found by Quick Access Popup, you can manually enable integration by browsing to your DOpus.exe file in the Options dialog box, File managers tab.

 You can also add the Directory Opus Favorites menu manually from the QAP Features list.
 In the Customize window click Add, select the QAP Feature type, under the Dynamic Menus category, select Directory Opus Favorites and click the Add button, then Save your changes.

 DOpus layouts are included by default under the QAP DOpus favorites menu but there is an option if you prefer not to include them if you do not use Layouts.
 Note that all layouts are displayed in this menu.
 QAP currently does not exclude layouts that would have the Hide option checked.